bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 70°
+- 69°
-- Light Rain and Breezy
+- Possible Drizzle and Breezy
-- 83% humidity
+- 79% humidity
-- 19 mph wind
+- 17 mph wind
-- 72% cloud cover
+- 61% cloud cover
-- 30 AQI 🟩
+- 31 AQI 🟩
-- 2.32 inches of rain expected in the next 48 hours
+- 1.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>